 Occupational therapy (OT) can help a person learn and apply practical mindfulness and relaxation techniques in everyday situations as well as focus on lifestyle modifications to promote stress management and improve overall well-being.
 Mindfulness skills learned in OT can help a person to remain focused, grounded and calm when experiencing episodes of dizziness and stop the negative cycle of avoiding or self-limiting daily activities.

-Therapists at Engage Therapy are experienced in working with people with chronic dizziness and 3PD and can help you return to doing the things you love.
+Therapists at Engage Therapy in Syracuse NY are experienced in working with people with chronic dizziness and 3PD and can help you return to doing the things you love.
 Don’t let chronic dizziness prevent you from doing the things you love!
-Call our office at 315-810-2423 or email us at email@example.com with questions.
+Call our office at 315-810-2423 or email us at firstname.lastname@example.org with questions.